 This was a very basic calculation for how to make one million dollars investing in rental properties.
 It would take a book to go through all the variables and possible roadblocks that might come into play.
 Here are a few items we did not consider, which would have an impact on the time it takes to reach one million dollars in increased net worth.

 - Inflation will increase the prices of homes and wages as well as rents.
 While the investor has to pay more for houses each year, he will also be making more and saving more.
 The biggest factor is the rent increases.
 His rent on the first houses he buys will increase as time goes on, but his payments will stay the same.
 His cash flow will increase greatly as time goes on, which we did not account for.

 - Taxes were not accounted for either, because that gets very complicated.
 The cash flow the investor is making would be income, but the investor could offset that with depreciation from the rental properties.
 I assumed those two factors even themselves out.

-- Investment property purchases had 20 percent down, where the owner occupant purchases had 5 percent down.
-There should be an increase cash flow on the investment property purchases, because of the lower down payment, but I left them the same to make the math easier.
+- Investment property purchases had 20 percent down, where the owner-occupant purchases had 5 percent down.
+There should be an increase in cash flow on the investment property purchases, because of the lower down payment, but I left them the same to make the math easier.

 - Refinancing was not considered either, but the investor could easily have refinanced a couple of properties to get more cash out to buy more rental properties.
 This would have increased cash flow and net worth, due to the increased number of properties purchased.